 Although it thankfully never had to be put to use, in 1961- after nuclear warheads were a hot discussion item- the city had to seriously consider if the subway station could get used as a nuclear fallout shelter.
 Tensions were high, especially since an American plane went down that year in North Carolina carrying a couple of nuclear weapons yet avoided a terrifying disaster.

 In the thick of The Cold War, and with only the Yonge line and a few other short tunnels existing, Toronto commissioned a study to see if this shelter was possible.
 Experts decided that it could, so the subways bore the nuclear fallout shelter logo on their entrances for a couple of years before the scare died.
+You can still see plenty of interesting artefacts such as a child respirator mask and original tools from this period.

 The Toronto Islands Didn’t Always Exist